tjchaplin/purr/README.md

 purr.when(Math,'min').play('/home/user/myCustomSoundFile.wav');

 Math.min(1,2,3);
-//-> a purring sound will now be played on your speakers
+//-> a sound will now be played on your speakers
 ```

 When a function instance is called make a purr sound